- Am I at risk of developing glaucoma?Show lessShow more

 - How often or how many times can SLT laser be repeated?Show lessShow more

 SLT can be repeated indefinitely every 12 to 24 months.
-The treatment interval maybe more frequent initially if the doctor treats only one half or 50% of the eye.
+The treatment may be performed as a one or two-stage procedure depending on whether your doctor treats 360 degrees or 180 degrees (50% of the drainage channels) at a time.
 In this situation the other half of the eye(s) maybe treated only a few weeks later.
 Treatment intervals will vary depending on patient eye pressure and whether the glaucoma is stable.
+Effects of third SLT have been studied and proven to be effective, but the procedure may become less effective over time, with the decision to repeat or not dependent on response at an individual level.
 SLT can be effective for up to 5 years in some patients without need for more treatment.

 - Why would SLT laser not be suitable for me?Show lessShow more